How to Tame a Mid-Life Belly

 Our targeted high strength supplements can help and the general rule for these supplements is to start as early as possible to help prevent problems rather than have to treat later, especially if you recognise the risk factors.

-My two supplements of choice are Bergatone to reduce the build up of bad fats in the body and improve the metabolism.
+My two supplements of choice are Metabolic Gold to reduce the build up of bad fats in the body and improve the metabolism.
 Research is now showing that the four specific polyphenols in high strength organic bergamot fruit extract provide effective support for managing weight and cholesterol, by binding to bad fats in the gut.

 Alongside Black Garlic an organic compound that is produced when white garlic is fermented over several months.
 It helps to maintain healthy blood pressure, as well as protecting the cardiovascular system.